 - Brown University, Providence, Rhode Island.
 A.B., Honors History magna cum laude, 1987

-- Texas: Eastern, Northern, Southern & Western Districts
+- Admitted to practice in Texas: Eastern, Northern, Southern & Western Districts

 - U.S. Fifth Circuit Court of Appeals